eelysee/playoff_predictor/README.md

 # playoff_predictor
 Machine learning model to predict winners of first round of the 2022 nba playoffs.

+**Project Summary: Predicting NBA Playoff Winners Using Machine Learning**

+**Objective:**
+Predict the outcome of NBA playoff games using team performance metrics from the regular season (2022-2023).

 ## File explanation

 os_helper.py - untitly module to move files around, see contents or zipped files, unzip bulk files.